Esri/arcgis-runtime-samples-android/java/search-for-webmap/README.md

 # Search for webmap

-Find webmap portal item by using a search term.
+Find webmap portal items by using a search term.

 ![Search for webmap App](search-for-webmap.png)